Pseudo-quotients of algebraic actions and their application to character varieties: Abstract

 \section{Abstract}

-In this paper, we study a weaker version of algebraic quotient for the action of an algebraic group on an algebraic variety that is well behaved under stratification.
-Focusing on the topological properties of these quotients, we obtain a series of results about their structure and uniqueness.
-As an application, we compute the $K$-theory image of the Hodge structure of $\SL{2}(\CC)$-character varieties for free groups and surface groups, as well as their counterparts with punctures of Jordan type.
+In this paper, we propose a weak version of quotient for the algebraic action of a group on a variety, which we shall call a pseudo-quotient.
+They arise when we focus on the purely topological properties of good GIT quotients regardless of their algebraic properties.
+The flexibility granted by their topological nature enables an easier identification in geometric constructions than classical GIT quotients.
+We obtain several results about the interplay between pseudo-quotients and good quotients.
+Additionally, we show that in characteristic zero pseudo-quotients are unique up to virtual class in the Grothendieck ring of algebraic varieties.
+As an application, we compute the virtual class of $\SL{2}(\k)$-character varieties for free groups and surface groups as well as their parabolic counterparts with punctures of Jordan type.